socketsupply/tonic-docs/src/markdown/guides/state.md

 ---

-Setting state will *not* cause a component to re-render.
+Setting the state will *not* cause a component to re-render.
 This way you can make incremental updates.
 Components can be updated independently.
 And rendering only happens only when necessary.

 Remember to clean up!
 States are just a set of key-value pairs on the `Tonic` object.
 So if you create temporary components that use state, clean up their state after you delete them.
-For example, if a list component with thousands of temporary child elements all use state, I should delete their state after they get destroyed, `delete Tonic._states[someRandomId]`.
+For example, if a list of a component with thousands of temporary child elements all uses state, I should delete their state after they get destroyed, `delete Tonic._states[someRandomId]`.